ncatlab/nlab-content/pages/0/7/3/8/8370/content.md

 \end{tikzpicture}

-Whence these three subjects are but three perspectives on a single underlying phenomenon.
+whence these three subjects are but three perspectives on a single underlying phenomenon.

 This insight dates from the late 1970s; an early record is [Lambek & Scott 86](#LambekScott86); it is explicitly highlighted as a *trilogy* ([Wikipedia](https://en.wikipedia.org/wiki/Trilogy): "three works of art that are connected and can be seen either as a single work or as three individual works") in [Melliès 06, Sec.
 1](#Mellies06):